What to Know Before You Buy a Fixed Indexed Annuity (FIA)

 2. Know Your Financial Goals

-- Are you looking for steady, tax-deferred growth?
+• Are you looking for long-term, tax-deferred growth?

-- Do you want guaranteed income in retirement?
+• Do you want income options in retirement?

-- Are you seeking to diversify your portfolio and reduce overall risk?
+• Are you seeking to diversify your retirement portfolio with an option that helps protect principal?

 3. Evaluate Crediting Strategies